asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 export default App;
 ```

-Check out Example for ifo how to implement more features.
+Check out Example in `example-nextjs` folder for info how to implement more features like mouse drag or disable body scroll.

 ## Example
 You can clone repository and run demo project from *example-nextjs* folder.